anki-code/xonsh-cheatsheet/README.md

 * [Github repositories](https://github.com/search?q=xontrib-&type=repositories)
 * [awesome-xontribs](https://github.com/xonsh/awesome-xontribs)

 To install xontribs xonsh has [`xpip`](https://xon.sh/aliases.html?highlight=aliases#xpip) - a predefined alias pointing to the pip command associated with the Python executable running this xonsh.
-It's the right way to install xontrib via `xpip` to be confident that the xontrib will be installed in the right environment.
+Using `xpip` is the right way to install xontrib to be confident that the xontrib will be installed in the right environment.

 If you want to create your own xontrib [using xontrib-template](https://github.com/xonsh/xontrib-template) is the best way:
 ```python